charlyraffellini/charlyraffellini.github.io/_posts/2018-02-16-aad-part-III.md

 }
 ```

 Thank you for reading.
-My next post will be about calling the Graph API using Aplication access intead of User permissions.
+My next post will be about calling the Graph API using Application access instead of User permissions.

 ---